Sign in

 What Does Rebar Do For Concrete?

-For example...
+For instance...
 The Classic Beam

 Tension Vs Compression

-This is positive in two ways:
+This characteristic proves beneficial in two essential ways:

 Rebar combined with concrete to create a strong composite material